Embla-Flatlandsmo/TTK4145-distributed-elevator-project/README.md

 Elevator Project
 ================
 The project has been to develop software for controlling `n` elevators working in parallel across `m` floors.
+Packet loss, network loss, and power loss may occur at any time.
+This project scored 100% on the FAT.

 A key requirement for the project is that no order is ever *not* serviced after the light first has turned on.
 To make sure of this, we have restricted the way elevators handle orders: If an elevator confirms that it will take the order, the **only way it can remove the order from its queue, is to actually service the order itself.** Active orders can be duplicated by other elevators on the network (and it is in the case of the elevator being obstructed for too long or motor power loss).